-It can be alluring – everyone wants a big stash of miles to fuel their travels, and this can be a way to make it happen.
+It can be alluring.
+Everyone wants a big stash of miles to fuel their travels, right?
+And buying the miles can be a much quicker way to make that happen than racking up miles by flying or even through a credit card bonus.
 It's even more tempting when airlines and hotels sell them with huge bonuses.

 While we’d caution anyone against buying airline miles willy-nilly, there are situations where it can make plenty of sense.
-We’ll cover the ground rules for buying points & miles.
+Let's cover some ground rules for buying points and miles.

 The Principles of Buying Points & Miles

-However, it's not always that easy.
-Sometimes you need a few miles to book that free ticket, and other times it’s a great way to save money on a fare.
+But it's not always that simple.
+Sometimes you need a few thousand more miles to book that (nearly) free award ticket.
+Other times, buying miles can be a great way to save money on an otherwise pricey fare.

 Top Off Your Account

-In this scenario, your best option would likely to buy 8,000 SkyMiles directly from Delta (which requires mileage purchases in multiples of 2,000).
-At $280 out of pocket, buying the miles is the obvious solution in this case.
+In this scenario, your best option would likely be to buy 6,000 SkyMiles directly from Delta (which requires mileage purchases in multiples of 2,000).
+At $210 out of pocket, buying the miles is the obvious solution in this case.

 Let this be a lesson to you: You should never buy miles without a specific purpose or redemption in mind.
 Airlines constantly devalue their frequent flyer programs with little to no notice, jacking up rates to book flights overnight.
 That makes spending money to accumulate miles a horrible decision unless you turn around and spend them quickly.